wycomco/misty/README.md

 Since this is a pre-release with frequent updates, the installer has not yet been signed or notarized.
 To run the downloaded installer, please right-click the `.pkg` file and select 'Open'.

-Sequoia note: If you are running the installer on macOS 15, you need to right-click the installer and choose "Open". macOS will not allow you to run the installer immediately, so you need to click on "Done".
-After that, allow the execution of the installer in System Settings => Privacy & Security.
-Scroll down to the "Security" section, where you will find the message *"misty" was blocked to protect your Mac.* Tick "Open Anyway".
-This will bring up a pop-up window where you need to confirm that you want to "Open Anyway" the *misty* installer.
-Finally, grant the installer permission to control "System Events.app".

 See the [Changelog](./CHANGELOG.md) for details on version history and updates.

 ## Goals of this Script